ietf-wg-cellar/ebml-specification/specification.markdown

 Each instance of the Parent Element MUST contain at most this many instances of this EBML Element.
 If the EBML Element has an empty EBMLParentPath then maxOccurs refers to constraints on the occurrence of the EBML Element within the EBML Document.

 The maxOccurs attribute is OPTIONAL.
-If maxOccurs is not present then there is no upper bound for the permitted number of occurrences of this EBML Element within its Parent Element or within the EBML Document depending on whether the EBMLParentPath of the EBML Element is empty or not.
+If the maxOccurs attribute is not present then there is no upper bound for the permitted number of occurrences of this EBML Element within its Parent Element or within the EBML Document depending on whether the EBMLParentPath of the EBML Element is empty or not.

 The semantic meaning of maxOccurs within an EBML Schema is analogous to the meaning of unbounded within an XML Schema.